 Life Sciences Star, Fraud and Abuse, LMG Life Sciences (2012–2015)

 Litigation Star, Washington, DC, Legal Media Group’s Benchmark Litigation (2016–2018)

 Leadership Committee Member, American Health Lawyers Association’s Journal of Health and Life Sciences Editorial Advisory Board (2021-2022)

 Member, American Health Lawyers Association

-Member, Health Law Section, District of Columbia Bar Association
+Member, Health Law, Criminal Law and Individual Rights, and Litigation Sections, District of Columbia Bar Association